What Are Minor Burn Injuries?

 Burn injuries to the skin are one of the most common household injuries, particularly in children.
 While some burns can be treated at home, immediate medical attention is necessary for even minor burns to avoid infections and other complications.
-At University Urgent Care (UUC) in Fort Worth, TX our team of board-certified emergency medicine physicians can assess chemical, electrical, and thermal burns, look for signs of infection, and determine if a tetanus shot is needed.
+At University Urgent Care (UUC) in Fort Worth, TX our team of ER doctors and nurse practitioners can assess chemical, electrical, and thermal burns, look for signs of infection, and determine if a tetanus shot is needed.
 Conveniently located near the Texas Christian University (TCU) campus for patients in the Frisco Heights, Paschal, Tanglewood, and nearby neighborhoods, UUC can help you get proper medical care for minor burn injuries quickly and effectively.
 Try our online check-in feature to minimize your wait time.

 Thermal burns, created by hot objects including fire, steam, and liquids, are commonly treated at UUC.
 Ranging from first to third degree, a thermal burn can often require medical care if it is bigger than 3 inches, on the face, or on a major joint.
 If you are unsure about the severity of a thermal burn or how to treat it, it is best to visit UUC to get a professional medical assessment and treatment.